wakatara/gork/README.md

 whole thing through that can give feedback on the port with some proper playtesting.

-Have fun and please don't feed the grues.
+_Anyways, kinda an early 2025 Xmas gift back to the world, if you will._

-## Installation
+**Have fun and please don't feed the grues.**

 ## Features